MerosCrypto/Meros/docs/Protocol/Syncing.md

 `CheckpointRequest` has a message length of 32 bytes; the Block's 32-byte hash.
 The expected response is a `Checkpoint` containing the Checkpoint for the specified Block.

-### BlockHeaderRequest and BlockBodyRequest
+### BlockHeaderRequest

-`BlockHeaderRequest` and `BlockBodyRequest` both have a message length of 32 bytes; the Block's 32-byte hash.
+`BlockHeaderRequest` has a message length of 32 bytes; the Block's 32-byte hash.
 The expected response to a `BlockHeaderRequest` is a `BlockHeader` containing the requested BlockHeader.

+### BlockBodyRequest

-The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested BlockBody.
+`BlockBodyRequest` has a message length of 36 bytes; the Block's 32-byte hash and a 4-byte capacity.
+The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested BlockBody using the specified capacity.

 ### SketchHashesRequest and SketchHashes